paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### RelativePositionFromBearing

-This is a compass bearing where 0 degrees in North or +Y and 90 degrees is East or +X. Increasing bearings move the result clockwise.
+Return a compass bearing where 0 degrees in North or +Y and 90 degrees is East or +X. Increasing bearings move the result clockwise.

 ```c#
 expected.Set(0, 3.3f);